Charles Dickens: Middle years

-Following the Indian Mutiny of 1857, Dickens joined in the widespread criticism of the East India Company for its role in the event, but reserved his fury for Indians, wishing that he was the commander-in-chief in India so that he would be able to, "do my utmost to exterminate the Race upon whom the stain of the late cruelties rested."
+Following the Indian Mutiny of 1857, Dickens joined in the widespread criticism of the East India Company for its role in the event, but reserved his fury for Indians, wishing that he was the commander-in-chief in India so that he would be able to "do my utmost to exterminate the Race upon whom the stain of the late cruelties rested."

-In 1857, Dickens hired professional actresses for the play The Frozen Deep, written by him and his protégé, Wilkie Collins.
+In 1857 Dickens hired professional actresses for The Frozen Deep, which he and his protégé Wilkie Collins had written.
 Dickens fell in love with one of the actresses, Ellen Ternan, and this passion was to last the rest of his life.
-In 1858, when Dickens was 45 and Ternan 18, divorce was nearly unthinkable for someone as famous as he was.
-After publicly accusing Catherine of not loving their children and suffering from "a mental disorder", statements that disgusted his contemporaries, including Elizabeth Barrett Browning, Dickens attempted to have Catherine institutionalized.
-When this scheme failed, they separated.
-When Catherine left, never to see her husband again, she took with her one child, leaving the other children to be raised by her sister Georgina, who chose to stay at Gads Hill.
+In 1858, when Dickens was 45 and Ternan 18, divorce would have been scandalous for someone of his fame.
+After publicly accusing Catherine of not loving their children and suffering from "a mental disorder"—statements that disgusted his contemporaries, including Elizabeth Barrett Browning—Dickens attempted to have Catherine institutionalised.
+When his scheme failed, they separated.
+Catherine left, never to see her husband again, taking with her one child.
+Her sister Georgina, who stayed at Gads Hill, raised the other children.

 During this period, whilst pondering a project to give public readings for his own profit, Dickens was approached through a charitable appeal by Great Ormond Street Hospital to help it survive its first major financial crisis.
 His "Drooping Buds" essay in Household Words earlier on 3 April 1852 was considered by the hospital's founders to have been the catalyst for the hospital's success.
 Dickens, whose philanthropy was well-known, was asked by his friend, the hospital's founder Charles West, to preside over the appeal, and he threw himself into the task, heart and soul.
 Dickens's public readings secured sufficient funds for an endowment to put the hospital on a sound financial footing; one reading on 9 February 1858 alone raised £3,000.

-After separating from Catherine, Dickens undertook a series of hugely popular and remunerative reading tours which, together with his journalism, were to absorb most of his creative energies for the next decade, in which he was to write only two more novels.
+After separating from Catherine, Dickens undertook a series of popular and remunerative reading tours which, together with his journalism, were to absorb most of his creative energies for the next decade, in which he was to write only two novels.
 His first reading tour, lasting from April 1858 to February 1859, consisted of 129 appearances in 49 towns throughout England, Scotland and Ireland.
-Dickens's continued fascination with the theatrical world was written into the theatre scenes in Nicholas Nickleby, but more importantly he found an outlet in public readings.
+Dickens's continued fascination with the theatrical world was written into the theatre scenes in Nicholas Nickleby, and he found an outlet in public readings.
 In 1866, he undertook a series of public readings in England and Scotland, with more the following year in England and Ireland.